In the 1970s, when Ju-Don Marshall was 7, her family moved to the South Carolina Low Country from New York.

 - News organization(s) reports on findings as a result of the idea and then communicates the information back to the community member who suggested the idea.

 As technical partners, King’s team will develop the user interface for the Community News Connect platform, as well as the accompanying mobile app.
-A mix of students and professionals at the Reese News Lab will work on the project.
+A mix of students and professionals at the Reese Innovation Lab will work on the project.
 Marshall envisions Community News Connect becoming a self-sustaining nonprofit platform available to media organizations nationally.

 The Community News Connect project reflects a national trend in more innovative approaches to community engagement as media organizations try to keep pace in an increasingly digital world amid cutbacks and layoffs, Marshall said.